nikhilkonda/ITIS-6177-FinalProject/README.md

 ### Output:

-It comprises sentiment labels or scores for the given input text, indicating the sentiment's polarity (positive, negative, or neutral), as well as maybe its strength or magnitude.
+It comprises sentiment labels or scores for the given input text, indicating the Confidence Scores (positive, negative, or neutral).

 # Setup in Local